-Who was Emily Williamson?
-When I started researching The Royal Society for the Protection of Birds’ (RSPB) surprising eco-feminist roots five years ago, it was difficult to find out.
+When I started researching the Royal Society for the Protection of Birds’ (RSPB) surprising eco-feminist roots five years ago, it was difficult to find out.
 There was no photograph.
 “And you won’t find one,” the RSPB’s archivist told me.
 “None exist.”
-A Blitz bomb had destroyed most of those early archives during WWII.
+A Blitz bomb had destroyed most of those early archives during World War Two.

 I am a writer with a passion for uncovering the lives of ‘invisible’ women, and it bothered me that the Emily Williamson story had been erased from the conservation narrative.
 I set out to pull this remarkable woman, along with her co-campaigner, the magnificent Etta Lemon, out of the shadows.

 Her old brick house is now divided into flats, and I walked around it slowly, looking in vain for a blue plaque.
-Where had Emily Williamson been remembered?
+Where had Williamson been remembered?

 “Who, love?” replied a park warden to my question.
 “Never heard of her.”